Alanampersand/milestone-afterschool/README.md

 - **Reduce Admin Load**: Allow the ECA committee to direct parents to the site instead of repeating information.
 - **Ensure Transparency**: Clearly outline policies and processes for participation.

-**Todo: Expand on these goals considered against the 5 pillars of UX from earlier class**

 ---

 ## Target Audience